-Construction activities will include critical area protection, site preparation, the addition of three new buildings, asphalt parking and roadways, concrete walkways, landscaping, utility work including power, telephone, gas, cable television, water, sewer, and storm appurtenances with catch basin collection, pipe conveyance, stormwater quality, detention pond etc. The purpose of this SWPPP is to describe the proposed construction activities and all temporary and permanent erosion and sediment control (TESC) measures, pollution prevention measures, inspection/monitoring activities, and recordkeeping that will be implemented during the proposed construction project.
+Construction activities will include critical area protection, site preparation, the addition of two new buildings, asphalt parking and roadways, concrete walkways, landscaping, utility work including power, telephone, gas, cable television, water, sewer, and storm appurtenances.

+The purpose of this SWPPP is to describe the proposed construction activities and all temporary and permanent erosion and sediment control (TESC) measures, pollution prevention measures, inspection/monitoring activities, and recordkeeping that will be implemented during the proposed construction project.
 The objectives of the SWPPP are to: